nik-55/nik-55/README.md

 Hello there, I am Nikhil Mahajan, an enthusiastic tech explorer.
 Currently, I am pursuing Chemical Engineering from IIT ROORKEE'25.
 I have worked on various projects that help me to understand the workflow of development and
-now, I am looking forward to explore hot topics like Blockchain and Machine Learning.
+now, I am looking forward to learn hot topics like Blockchain and Machine Learning.
 I am also trying my hands over DSA and CP.

 Contact : nik.xyz.in@gmail.com